 Before this book, and around two decades back in 1962 Ogilvy had written the bestseller “Confessions of an Advertising Man”.
 The book was so comprehensive that it had covered all the aspects of advertising.
 And this was the reason why many marketing experts were intrigued by the release of this new book on advertising by the same author.

-What prompted the magician of advertising to launch this new book?
+What prompted the magician of advertising to launch this new book among the best copywriting books?
 What additional knowledge Ogilvy has shared with his dear audience in his new book?
 And How is “Ogilvy on Advertising” different from his earlier creation?